Dear, if you are looking for a lucrative crop to cultivate in Kenya, try barley farming.

 Let’s look at some common varieties grown in Kenya.

-3. Grace: Its drought tolerant and good malting properties
+- Grace: Its drought tolerant and has good malting properties

 Feed barley

-Feed barley has high nutritional content and so it is used as livestock feed.
+Feed barley has high nutritional content so it is used as livestock feed.

-Each barley variety has its own characteristics – yield, disease resistance, malting quality, and drought tolerance.
+Each barley variety has its characteristics – yield, disease resistance, malting quality, and drought tolerance.

-Thus, farmers should choose varieties based on your specific needs and local growing conditions.
+Thus, farmers should choose varieties based on their specific needs and local growing conditions.

 Climatic and Soil Requirements